 Q: How do I get my license back when the ALS suspension period is over?

-A: Your license will have been destroyed, but you can get a new license once you pay a reinstatement fee of $475 and show proof that you have car insurance.
+A: Your license will have been destroyed, but you can get a new license once you pay a reinstatement fee of $475 to the BMV and show proof that you have car insurance.
 Generally, the ALS is eliminated as part of your OVI case.
 It is wise to seek the advice of counsel before you pay the reinstatement fee.

 Q: If I am found not guilty of the OVI offense, does the ALS end?